 In many cases, yes.
 The Japanese government has been actively promoting the shift from hanko to electronic signatures, especially since 2020.
 For most business contracts and commercial transactions, electronic signatures are fully accepted.
 Some government filings may still require specific procedures.

 Yes.
 SignForge is a browser-based platform accessible from any location.
 Signers in Japan receive a secure email link and can sign from any device without downloading software or creating an account.
-The platform meets all ESCBA requirements for electronic signature validity.
+The platform records signer identification, document integrity and a full audit trail; which presumption a given document attracts under the ESCBA is a legal question.

 Legally binding e-signatures with 256-bit encryption, cryptographic verification, and an immutable audit trail.
 Free forever.